io-classic/System/OAP.md

 ## [MODULE OAP](https://github.com/io-core/Build/blob/main/OAP.Mod)

+Module OAP reads the source code of an Oberon program and produces an aarch64 executable binary module.

 (N. Wirth 1.7.97 / 8.3.2020  Oberon compiler for RISC in Oberon-07 / CP 2020 adapted to aarch64)

 **OAP** implements a one-pass recursive descent parser for the language Oberon.